-It’s time to take tiles beyond the splash back and make them a full height feature in their own right.
+It’s time to take tiles beyond the backsplash and make them a full height feature in their own right.

 A glossy glaze will add striking contrast, especially when paired with a matt kitchen finish.

-Add even more surprise and wow factor by tiling a feature wall in an unexpected area such as a hallway or on a chimney breast.
+Add even more surprise and wow factor by tiling a feature wall in an unexpected area such as a hallway or on a chimney.

+Gallery wall ideas are a fantastic take on the accent wall.
 Opt for an unusual yet decorative wall display.
-This simple and impactful feature wall is as easy as it gets.
+This simple and impactful dining room feature wall is as easy as it gets.

 A feature wall can also be a three-dimensional display, with all components combining to create a harmonious whole.

-Framing black and white or tonal prints and photos is a shortcut to creating a fail-safe finish that will contrast beautifully against almost any colour.
+Framing black and white or tonal prints and photos is a fail-safe finish that will contrast beautifully against almost any color.

 Which wall should be the accent wall?